CalderaWP/caldera-custom-fields/readme.txt

 2. Using conditional logic to make great progressive metaboxes.

 == Changelog ==

+= 2.0.3 =
+Corrected a bug that prevented saving new posts with CF 1.2+

 = 2.0.2 =
 Added permalink magic tag for using the posts permalink in another processor.